 The first town along the route is Killorglin, where an elegant eight-arched bridge crosses the River Laune.
 Then you'll advance to the water's edge at Kells, an attractive fishing village with panoramic viewing points.

 The next stretch is one of the highlights of the Ring, with outstanding views of the coastline.
 On the return to Killarney, the route takes you through the picturesque village of Sneem, where you'll have an included lunch, and Ladies View, named after Queen Victoria's ladies-in-waiting.
 The vistas of lakes and mountains remain magnificent today.
-We'll continue on and return to Killarney, where the afternoon is yours.

 After breakfast, bid farewell to Killarney and begin your transfer to Galway, stopping along the way to discover a few more treasures of the Emerald Isle.

-Then visit the majestic Cliffs of Moher.
+First, ferry across the River Shannon and drive along the coast of County Clare to visit the majestic Cliffs of Moher.
 These precipitous rock formations—towering more than 700 feet above the crashing ocean surf at their highest point—offer breathtaking panoramic views of Ireland's Atlantic coast, and provide nesting sites for tens of thousands of seabirds.
 If the wind is strong, the sea foam and spray flies up and over the cliffs along with the rain; while on clear sunny days, fantastic views can be seen from every angle.

 Over the centuries, people have also made their mark, with towers, quarries, and well-worn paths, but they're almost lost in the scale and grandeur of the sea cliffs.
 One that does stand out is O'Brien's Tower, a huge structure built to house the guests of Cornelius O'Brien, County Clare's legendary Member of Parliament from the 1830s until he died in 1857.